 Youth Employment in the Scottish devolved public sector

-The number of 16-24 year olds employed in the devolved public sector in Quarter 1, 2017 were released on 14th June 2017.
-This is the fifth release of youth employment data covering the Scottish devolved public sector.
+The number of 16-24 year olds employed in the devolved public sector in Quarter 1, 2018 were released on 12th June 2018.
+This is the sixth release of youth employment data covering the Scottish devolved public sector.

 These statistics are Official Statistics and released alongside the total public sector employment statistics for Scotland.
 The total public sector series is a National Statistics product.
 The youth data are released as Official Statistics to reflect the fact that this is a fairly new data series.

-In April 2017 Scottish Government Executive Agencies, Executive NDPBs, Public Corporations, Non-Ministerial Departments and Local Government organisations were asked to provide information on the number of young people (aged 16-24 years) employed in their organisations in March 2017.
-This information was supplemented by previously published information from NHS Scotland and an estimate for youth employment within further education colleges based on existing information.
+In April 2018 Scottish Government Executive Agencies, Executive NDPBs, Public Corporations, Non-Ministerial Departments and Local Government organisations were asked to provide information on the number of young people (aged 16-24 years) employed in their organisations in March 2018.
+This information was supplemented by previously published information from NHS Scotland and an estimate for youth employment within further education colleges and registered social landlords based on existing information.

 Further information on public bodies within Scotland is available at the link below.

 A breakdown of youth employment in the public sector is provided in the supplementary web-tables, available from the labour market statistics publications page.

 These figures are for a snap shot as at March 2018, some organisation may employ young people throughout the year although they are not in employment on the snap shot date due to seasonal demands on services.